This blog post was updated with the latest information in August 2026.

-Day trip in Salem, MA – Getting there
+Day trip to Salem, MA – Getting there

 Salem is about about 17 miles north of Boston.
 This location makes it easy to combine a day trip to Salem with a longer stay in Boston.
 While the distance between Boston and Salem isn’t that far, the traffic around the city can be heavy and the drive could take close to an hour.
 That being said, it’s still a relatively close distance for a day trip.